websanova/vue-auth/README.md

 `**ready()**`

-When the app boots the jwt-auth plugin will fire off a check for a token and subsequent user fetch.
+When the app boots the `vue-jwt-auth` plugin will fire off a check for a token and subsequent user fetch.
 In the first instance of this the app will be set to "ready".

-This will only occur once when you refresh/reload your browser.
+This will only occur once when the browser is loaded or refreshed.

 `**check()**`